 ERROR: Javascript code failed to run.
 Please make sure the latest version of this browser is installed, or try loading this page in a different, more modern browser.

-Freeman Ng is a former Google software engineer turned full time writer, digital artist, and cooperative game designer.
+Freeman Ng is a former Google software engineer turned full time writer, poet, comic strip author, digital artist, and game designer.

 You can find all of his writing, art, and other content at: